taras-svystun/llm-chat-bot-demo/README.md

 1. Open the [link](https://testtask.streamlit.app).
 2. Upload your .txt file (one can try `sample.txt` from the repo).
 3. Ask a question.

+ **Note**: You might face 1-2 minutes delay before getting the first answer from the chat-bot.
+RunPods shutdowns the machine with the model endpoint automatically after some time the machine being unused.
+So it needs some time to load the model anew.

 ## Issues